Christian Aid Cryptic Dances Quiz

 Your information will only be used for administration of this quiz, sending out answers or prizes.
 If you fill in Gift Aid information it will be forwarded to Christian Aid who deal with it.
 We do not retain any details.

 We hope that to be able to deliver Christian Aid envelopes during CA Week, which we invite you to drop in to the church or post back.
 We will not be returning to collect them.
-We also hope to have a stall or two at the Village Market during May and one other fund-raising event - Watch this space!
+We also plan to have Coffee Morning or Cream Tea Afternoon early in the summer.
 We will deliver details together with the CA envelopes.

 Christian Aid Week is a major part of Christian Aid's annual fundraising and the current world situation increases their need for funds, since they work with the poorest of the poor, who are even more vulnerable to disease, through inadequate food & sanitation in many areas.
 You can donate directly to them online by going to their website and clicking the "Donate Now" button.